strets123/frictionless-pres/PITCHME.md

 * The high level data array required is still passed separately to the parser
 * We always want to parse single values of type string, number or boolean
 * Where those values are repeated due to lists or lists of dicts, concatenate them
-* Any logic needed can be done on the normalised data afterwards

 ---